adelra/kaggle_credit/README.md

 |      gb_gridsearch.ipynb: Gridsearching through GradientBoosting hyperparameters
 |      rf_model_feature_importances.ipynb: Training a model with only the most important features previously extracted from Randomforest
 |      using_all_data.ipynb: Using all the columns for training
+|      gb_iterative_imputator.ipynb : Using GradientBoosting and iterative imputator
 └───data - Directory containing all the data

 ```